colesmithpc/arch-install/README.md

 # Arch Linux Install Script (Personal Use)

-A two-stage Arch Linux installation script tailored for my personal workflow and hardware.
+A full single stage installation script for my personal workflow This is tailored to my Dell Precision and my personal preferences, sway, kitty, etc

 This repo exists for **learning, iteration, and reproducibility**, not as a one-size-fits-all installer.